Federal judge strikes down Texas handgun age restriction - The Boston Globe

 Although Texas had kept age restrictions on handgun sales, the age limit to purchase long rifles in the state is 18.
 Many Uvalde families have joined Democrats and gun control advocates in calling on lawmakers to raise the age to purchase rifles to 21.

 Uvalde parents are also expected to call for stricter gun measures at a rally Saturday at the Texas Capitol.
-Neither Republican Gov. Greg Abbott nor the GOP’s overwhelming majority in the state Legislature have signaled support for new gun measures since Uvalde.
+Neither Republican Governor Greg Abbott nor the GOP’s overwhelming majority in the state Legislature has signaled support for new gun measures since Uvalde.

 Texas Democratic Party Chairman Gilberto Hinojosa decried the new court ruling Friday and urged Abbott to convene a special legislative session to pass “meaningful, widely-supported gun safety laws.”